Add

 • Ideal if you know how to configure a headless CMS and use it via API.

-• Webflow: conditional logic on the display side (show/hide an element according to a condition).
+• Webflow: conditional display logic (show/hide an element based on a condition).

-• Webstudio: same logic, with the addition of the possibility of managing custom code (JS, API) more easily for complex cases.
+• Webstudio: same logic, plus easier custom code handling (JS, API) for complex cases.

 • Show a block if a CMS field is filled in.